Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Differentiation from Other Related Work

-Other than the background covered in Section~\ref{sec:background}, we note two other lines of related work.
+We note two lines of related work and explain the difference from our approach.
 The first is local differential privacy methods~\cite{zhao2020local,cormode2018privacy,wang2019collecting,qin2017generating,ren2018textsf}.
 The accuracy of query results in the local model is typically orders of magnitude lower for the same privacy cost and the same query, compared to central differential privacy~\cite{dwork2014algorithmic}.
-On the other hand, we use central differential privacy using other privacy-enhancing technologies such as MPC and TEE and therefore, the privacy-utility tradeoff is the same as in central model.
+On the other hand, we use central differential privacy using other privacy-enhancing technologies such as MPC and SGX and therefore, the privacy-utility trade-off is the same as in central model.
 We show that one can limit MPC use to strictly necessary for addressing the scalability challenge.
 The second line of work either proposes to use blockchains for decentralised data and access control or focuses on synthetic data generation process or other computations from distributed data.
 Examples from this very large body of work include~\cite{zyskind2015enigma,zyskind2015decentralizing,golob2023decentralized,pereira2022secure,veeraragavan2023securing,hynes2018demonstration}.
-The weaknesses of blockchains based approaches include 1) for personal data, blockchains are considered too transparent.
-Off-chain hosting of data, which is often suggested as an alternative to address this concern, does not really solve the problem but merely delegates it.
-2) the guarantees provided by blockchains such as immutability are not required (and may even be undesired) in many use-cases and come with huge costs.
-On the other hand, we use Solid (a personal data store) which provides everything we need and is based on open web protocols.
+However, cost and privacy concerns make on-chain data storage of personal data infeasible, and off-chain storage which is often suggested as an alternative to address this concern, does not really solve the problem but merely delegates it.
+Further, the guarantees provided by blockchains such as immutability are not required (and may even be undesired) in many use-cases and come with significant costs.
+On the other hand, we use Solid (a personal data store) which provides the necessary features such as decentralised storage, efficiency and access control, and is based on open web protocols.